 A social media analysis carried by Netscribes indicates a rising trend towards cleaner products driven by online consumers seeking out products that are “gluten-free”, “vegan only”, “natural” and “organic.”

-Online shoppers are more conscious about the brands they patronize and its contribution to the environment.
-In fact, according to a Nielsen study, health and sustainable product shoppers are 67 percent more digitally engaged than the average US shopper.
+Online shoppers are more conscious of the brands they patronize and its contribution to the environment.
+In fact, according to a Nielsen study, health and sustainable product shoppers are 67% more digitally engaged than the average US shopper.

 The rise of subscription-based shopping

 Subscription services are yet another alluring hook proliferating the FMCG industry.
 Research shows that customers often re-order the same products from past purchases and it’s giving rise to subscription-based grocery shopping in many markets like Japan, India, and the US.
 For FMCG companies, such markets are important for building brand loyalty and are giving rise to innovative new entrants vying for market share.
-18 percent of online purchases in the US are based on subscriptions, including 30 percent of health and 29 percent of personal-care purchases.
+18% of online purchases in the US are based on subscriptions, including 30% of health and 29% of personal-care purchases.

 While non-food categories have generally dominated this service, snacks and meal-kits are slowly making it to these lists.

 A growing number of people prefer shopping on mobile apps than on desktops.
-40 percent of all online grocery purchases in the UK are made on mobile.
+40% of all online grocery purchases in the UK are made on mobile.
 Being a mature market, e-commerce consumers in the UK buy fresh produce as often as they buy packaged products.

 There are three most common online shopping models:

 - Buying online and picking up from the nearest store.